 Whatever vision you keep in your mind can come true.
 If you can dream it, you can achieve it.

-The First Secret to Creating Your Profitable Writer’s Life
+The First Secret to Starting Your Career as a Writer

 The power of visualization has been scientifically tested.
-A famous basketball study found that participants who “practiced” sinking free throws through visualization improved performance by 23%, almost as much as those who put in 30 hours of physical practice.
+A famous basketball study found that participants who “practiced” sinking free throws through visualization improved performance by 23 percent, almost as much as those who put in 30 hours of physical practice.

 As a writer, you practice visualization skills every time you write.
 So, why not use this skill to paint the picture of your own successful future?